I don’t live in New Zealand. Can I open an investor account with you?

-A diversified portfolio means you have lots of different investments, preferably of different types (for example exposure to shares, bonds and property) as well as different sectors of the economy (for example technology, healthcare and agriculture).
+A diversified portfolio means you have lots of different investments, preferably of different types (for example shares, bonds and property) as well as different sectors of the economy (for example technology, healthcare and agriculture).

 This helps spread the risk of your investments and increases your chance of benefiting from growth, if some products or sectors outperform the rest of the market.

 If you already have investments in a range of larger businesses, such as in KiwiSaver or a managed fund, you can diversify your portfolio by investing in some additional smaller and medium-sized businesses, listed on the Catalist Public Market.

 Impact investments have the intention of having a positive social or environmental impact, as well as generating a positive financial return.
 This is called a ‘blended return’.

 Catalist will classify investments on our markets as ‘impact investments’ if, in our opinion, the business or project has clear social or environmental goals, that are funded by the investment, and the business has committed to transparent data-driven reporting of the impact they are having.
 Further information about the nature of impact investments can be found on our blog.

 Doesn’t periodic trading mean I’ll have less liquidity?